Hamza-Megahed/Engineering-Everything-with-eBPF/content/docs/chapter1/2-history.md

 ### Classic BPF and Its Limitations

-Classic BPF, often referred to as "cBPF," worked by allowing users to write simple programs to filter network traffic based on specific patterns.
+Classic BPF, often referred to as **cBPF** worked by allowing users to write simple programs to filter network traffic based on specific patterns.
 These programs were expressed as sequences of low-level instructions that the BPF virtual machine (VM) running in the kernel could interpret and execute.
 The most notable tool that leveraged cBPF was `tcpdump`, which allowed network administrators to capture and analyze network packets effectively.

 Despite its efficiency, cBPF had several limitations:

-1. **Limited Instruction Set**: The instruction set of classic BPF was restricted to basic filtering operations, making it unsuitable for more complex use cases.
+1. Limited Instruction Set: The instruction set of classic BPF was restricted to basic filtering operations, making it unsuitable for more complex use cases.
-2. **Single-Purpose**: cBPF was designed primarily for packet filtering.
+2. Single-Purpose: cBPF was designed primarily for packet filtering.
 It lacked the flexibility to perform tasks beyond network monitoring.
-3. **32-bit Architecture**: Classic BPF programs operated on 32-bit registers, which limited performance and data processing capabilities.
+3. 32-bit Architecture: Classic BPF programs operated on 32-bit registers, which limited performance and data processing capabilities.
-4. **Lack of Extensibility**: There was no straightforward way to extend the functionality of cBPF beyond packet filtering.
+4. Lack of Extensibility: There was no straightforward way to extend the functionality of cBPF beyond packet filtering.

 ### Integration of BPF into the Linux Kernel